ChuanMeng/RLT4Reranking/README.md

 ```

 #### 3.2.3 Train and infer LeCut
+Note that LeCut can only work for RepLLaMA.
 Run the following commands to train LeCut on TREC-DL 19 (TREC-DL 20) and then infer it on TREC-DL 20 (TREC-DL 19):
 ```bash
 retrievers=("original-repllama-1000")